kjk/common/siser/readme.md

 func logHTTPRequest(w *siser.Writer, url string, ipAddr string, statusCode int) error {
 	var rec siser.Record
+	// if you give the record a name (optional) you can rec.Name = "httplog"
 	// you can append multiple key/value pairs at once rec.Write("url", url, "ipaddr", ipAddr)
 	// or assemble with multiple calls